constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part03_Aggregate_Theory.md

     It's really satisfying when ideas come back around full circle.
 When I was struggling to get started with "Kevin Bacon and the Stern-Brocot tree", it wasn't until I really started thinking about George Lakoff's concepts of framing that I could find my voice.
 I'm only referentially familiar with Lakoff's work on this matter, perhaps someday I'll get around to actually reading "Don't Think of an Elephant!"

+    I adore "[The Unreasonable Effectiveness of Metaphor](https://argumatronic.com/posts/2018-09-02-effective-metaphor.html)" by Julie Moronuki, which in several respects appears to be convergent evolution coming from a very different direction, and with a slightly different set of results.

 [^deductive-logic-and-the-aggregate-theory]:
     From a certain very strict notion of relevance that I have often worked from while writing this essay but can't quite explain, the six degrees of the primary aggregates (i.e. the tree, the triangle, and the square) doesn't seem to connect to formal logic until you get to graduate-level model theory and algebraic semantics.

     Even then, the connections still seem secondary and indirect, using the aggregates as pedagogical devices to introduce algebra, partial orders, and topology.
 I'm still not aware that the aggregates are directly relevant to a goal of learning graduate-level model theory, though I am certainly interested in having my mind changed on this topic.

     But from the point of view of motivating deductive logic in a K-12 curriculum redesign, this observation seems to be of no immediate interest.
 I certainly believe the primary aggregates help set an engaging stage for learning about deductive logic.
 In the larger theory, the secondary aggregates are heuristics, computer programming, and problem solving.
 The Six Degrees of these Secondary Aggregates provides plenty of natural motivation to study deductive logic, at varying points along the formal/informal spectrum.

     I do sincerely hope that in a hundred years time, algebra, partial orders, and topology will be somewhat common and not considered nearly so highminded.
 These conditions should help make model theory far more approachable, if one is so inclined to study it.
-However, it seems highly implausible to me that an approach through graduate-level model theory will someday directly compete with the Six Degrees of the Secondary Aggregates.
-Computer programming, problem solving, and heuristics seem to provide far more natural and elementary routes into deductive logic.
+However, it seems highly implausible to me that an approach through graduate-level model theory will someday directly compete with the Six Degrees of Computer Programming, Heuristics, and Problem Solving seem to provide far more natural and elementary routes into deductive logic.